-The enormous ancient live oak fronting this restored Gullah home is thought to have greeted Spanish explorers when they first came to Daufuskie Island.
+The Moses Ficklin Oak Tree is an enormous ancient live oak.
+It stands in front of this restored Gullah home, the Moses Ficklin Cottage.
+It greeted Spanish explorers when they first came to Daufuskie Island.
 The classic Gullah house was constructed under its shady, cool branches circa 1925.
 Moses Ficklin was a deacon of the First Union African Baptist Church and the Gullah undertaker, assisted by his wife Grace.
 He always kept a supply of $100 caskets on hand.
 The old carriage that was used as a hearse can be viewed outside the Mt.
 Carmel Baptist Church No. 2 at the Billie Burn Museum.